All-Hands-AI/OpenHands/openhands/core/message_format.md

 ### Token Counting

-When counting tokens, it's crucial that all message components (including tool calls) are properly serialized to dictionaries.
+To use litellm's token counter, we need to make sure that all message components (including tool calls) are properly serialized to dictionaries.
 This is because:
 - litellm's token counter expects dictionary structures
 - Tool calls need to be included in the token count
 - Different providers may count tokens differently for structured content